Off-Criticality and the Massive Brownian Loop Soup: Random Walk Loop Soups

 \end{enumerate} \end{proposition}

 \begin{remark} Note that Eq.~\eqref{eq:loop-killing-2} requires choosing a rooted loop from the equivalence class $\tilde\gamma$ but is independent of the choice. \end{remark}

-{\bf Proof.} The proof is analogous to that of Proposition~\ref{coupling1}, so we leave the details to the reader.
-Below we just compare the expected number of loops in $D$ generated by the construction of Proposition~\ref{coupling2} with that of the massive random walk loop soup, to verify the relation between killing rates $\{k_x\}$ and mass function $m$.
+{\bf Proof.} It is easy to see that the construction of Proposition~\ref{coupling2} defines a Poisson point process, so we just need to compare the expected number of loops in $D$ generated by the construction of Prop.~\ref{coupling2} with that of the massive random walk loop soup, to verify the relation between killing rates $\{k_x\}$ and mass function $m$.

 Writing $p_{x,y} = \frac{1}{k_x+4} = \frac{1}{4} \frac{4}{k_x+4}$ when $|x-y|=1$, for the massive random walk soup we have

 where the sum $\sum_{\tilde\gamma}$ is over all unrooted loops in $D$ and the right hand side implies that we have chosen a representative for $\tilde\gamma$ such that $\tilde\gamma(i)=x_i$, but is independent of the choice.